 To incentivize runners, a reward is given for each execution that is processed.
 This reward is meant to ensure a beneficial the ratio between the cost of running a Runner, and its associated reward, for all actors on the network.

 The network relies on block producers to validate executions along with the authenticity of every actor.
 Block production on the network is open to anyone and requires a stake for the same reason as the Runner.
 If a block producer is offline or provides invalid results, a portion of its stake is taken and jail time is applied.
 Rewards are distributed to block producers when the network is secured correctly.

-The MESG Network is a complex network with different actors that leaves the possibility for anyone to join based on their preferences.
+MESG Networks are complex with different actors, leaving the possibility for anyone to join based on their preferences.